matomo-org/developer-documentation/docs/core-team-workflow.md

 All opened tickets are grouped in [Milestones](https://github.com/piwik/piwik/issues/milestones).
 Click the menu link 'Milestones' [in github issues](https://github.com/piwik/piwik/issues).
 The versions milestones are listed at the very top and contains all the most important issues to close in accordance with [our vision for the Piwik analytics platform](http://piwik.org/roadmap/).

-Very important issues and all bugs are moved to [Short term milestone](https://github.com/piwik/piwik/milestones/Short%20term).
+Most important issues and bugs are moved to [Short term milestone](https://github.com/piwik/piwik/milestones/Short%20term).
 This milestone is our active tickets backlog.
 From time to time, we move one ticket from `Short term` to the current version milestone (eg. `Piwik 3.0.0`).

 Other suggestions, tasks and feature requests which we haven't yet scheduled are moved to the [Mid term](https://github.com/piwik/piwik/milestones/Mid%20term) or [Long term](https://github.com/piwik/piwik/milestones/Long%20term) milestones.